Skip to main content

 Liability for such accidents lies with the drivers that cause them, yet how can one know for sure who is at fault?
 Sometimes a party’s actions may indicate guilt.
 Take the case of an accident that recently occurred in Portland.
 A two-car crash left two people injured (one of whom had to be transported to a local hospital via helicopter.
 Witnesses to the accident reported that one of the drivers involved fled from the scene.
 They were located by authorities a short while later and taken into custody.
 Officials have yet to release why the driver fled, but they do believe that alcohol may have had a hand in causing the collision.

 One might think that in cases where the potential target of a liability lawsuit faces criminal charges that any civil complaint must wait until the completion of the criminal matter.
 Yet that is not the case; both can be pursued concurrently.
-Anyone needing to initiate such action in the wake of a car accident may fist want to consult with an attorney.
+Anyone needing to initiate such action in the wake of a car accident may first want to consult with an attorney.